 - When you’ve paid the purchase price in full, ownership of the house transfers to you.

 This enables the lender to make a profit without charging you riba.
-It also means you can buy a house while remaining compliant with Islamic law.
+It also means you can buy a house while remaining compliant with UK Islamic finance principles.

 Are student loans Sharia-compliant?